caokhoa0805/Anti-lockBrakingSystem/README.md

 # **Anti-lock Braking System**

 An anti-lock braking system (ABS) is a safety anti-skid braking system used on aircraft and on land vehicles, such as cars, motorcycles, trucks, and buses.
 ABS prevents wheel slip from exceeding allowable limits.
-In this project, I built a controller for the ABS system and simulated it on Carsim and Matblab/Simulink.
+In this project, I built a controller for the ABS system on Matlab/simulink and simulated it on Carsim.

 # Table of contents!